altaga/AI-Detection-of-Cardiac-Abnormalities/README.md

 # AI Detection of Cardiac Abnormalities

-Deteccion de Anormalidades cardiacas mediante DeepCraft Studio e Infineon.
+Detection of Cardiac Abnormalities using DeepCraft Studio and Infineon.

 <img src="./Images/logo.png">